 Peanut Butter Bran Cereal Cookies Texture

-The dough is easy to work with so the cookies have a nice shape, the extra peanuts give them a big burst of peanut flavor and crunch, and the bran adds flavor and texture.
+The dough is easy to work with so the cookies have a nice shape.
+The extra peanuts give them a big burst of peanut flavor and crunch, and the bran adds flavor and texture.
 For the first batch I skipped the step of pressing them down with a fork.
 Those cookies are the ones in the first photo.
-The cookies in the photo below were pressed down, though you really can’t see the tine marks.
+The cookies in the second photo were pressed down with a fork before baking, though you really can’t see the tine marks.

 Peanut Butter Bran Cereal Cookies

 - 1 stick 4 oz unsalted butter, softened

 - 2 tsp vanilla

 - 1/8 tsp salt

 - 1/2 cup all-purpose flour